Somalia joins the Elephant Protection Initiative

 The first workshop of the EPI Implementation Board

-Last week Botswana successfully hosted the first EPI Implementation Board workshop, with the purpose of setting the priorities for the...Read More
+In the last week of February 2018, Botswana successfully hosted the first EPI Implementation Board workshop, with the purpose of...Read More

 Upcoming: the EPI Implementation Board meets in Botswana